NicAllison/data603-sp22/paper/final.md

-## Hive Pig Paper
+## Beginning Guide for Hive and Pig

 ### 1. Opening Paragraph Explaining what is going to be covered
 <li> This article is going give a brief introduction on Apache Hive and Apache Pig.
 The document is going to go into detail on how to set up their environments as well as going into the languages that control Pig and Hive.
-The article will also provide an example on using Hive and Pig which will cover adding information in, displaying the information, as well as finding the average, maximum, and minimum. </li>
+The article will also provide an example on using Hive and Pig which will cover adding data, display the data, as well as finding the average, maximum, and minimum. </li>
-<li> This document is going to cover how to use Apache Hive as well as Apache Pig, explain what Hive and Pig is, as well as instructions on how to set up the environment.</li>

 ### 2. Paragraph that explains what Hive and HQL is
 <li> Apache Hive is similar to MapReduce where it is tool that sits on top of Hadoop.
 For Hive it is a data warehouse that, “summarizes Big Data and makes querying and analyzing easy”(TutorialPoint 1).
 Using Hive to query data in Hadoop you can use the HiveQL, Hive Query Language, which act similar to SQL, but is not a relational database. </li>